dekosan/Xprime/Xcode/Tools/note/README.md

 ## Text Formatting Reference

 >[!WARNING]
 >To support future RTF compatibility and RTF-to-NTF conversion, several changes have been made to NTF.
-Toggle-style formatting replaced with explicit state-setting control words, matching RTF semantics (for example, `\b` will be treated as shorthand for `\b1`).
-Additionally, `\u` will be replaced with `\ul` to avoid conflicts with RTF Unicode control words.
+Toggle-style formatting replaced with explicit state-setting control words, matching RTF semantics (for example, `\b` treated as shorthand for `\b1`).
+Additionally, `\u` replaced with `\ul` to avoid conflicts with RTF Unicode control words.

 ### Bold
 - `\b0` — Disable bold